 The course will demystify the process of giving evidence, in which you will consider the theory of giving evidence at a Coroner's court.
-Delegates will explore the role and responsibilities of everybody involved in an inquest, including their own.
-They will also take part in a mock Coroner's Court and experience being questioned using a realistic case study.
-This practical role-play allows attendees to implement the techniques learnt during the course in order to remain in control and give effective evidence to the inquest.
-Feedback is then provided.
+Delegates explore the role and responsibilities of everybody involved in an inquest, including their own.
+A mock Coroner's Court will be set up, allowing attendees to experience the types of questioning they may face in the courtroom.
+This practical role-play consolidates techniques learnt during the course, helping you remain in control and give effective evidence to the inquest.
+You will receive feedback on your performance.

-- Explain how the inquisitorial system works. - Identify the procedure, order of events, and the roles and responsibilities of those involved. - Prepare how to give evidence to best practice. - · Identify lawyers' techniques of questioning. - Be able to combat difficult and adversarial questions. - · Learn how to give clear, honest and objective evidence while under questioning. - Identify possible findings and verdicts of the Coroner.
+- Explain how the inquisitorial system works. - Identify the procedure, order of events, and the roles and responsibilities of those involved. - Prepare how to give evidence to best practice. - · Identify lawyers' techniques of questioning. - Be able to combat difficult and adversarial questions. - Learn how to give clear, honest and objective evidence while under questioning. - Identify possible findings and verdicts of the Coroner.